RichardDShipman/Glycoproteomics_Graph_Tool/README.md

 ## Future Plans

 This graph acts as a core for glycoproteomics projects, with GlyGen as the primary data source.
 In the future, additional data sources may be integrated to expand the coverage of proteins, glycans, and beyond to other related compounds and reactions.
 The stored graph topology of glycoproteomics data could also support applications in ML/AI.
 Additional glycoproteomes from other species could be added as well.
+Note: Curation steps are also needed find and fix errors in the graph, current release does contain bugs that will be resolved in future releases.

 # Step-by-Step User Guide